 To train physicians to demonstrate competence in specialist-level expertise in palliative care.
 The program helps physicians develop academic, clinical, research and administrative skills that are consistent with the practice, development and improvement of palliative medicine and to rise to leadership in the field.

 To help physicians develop a broad base of knowledge and analytical skills in palliative medicine.
 The program emphasizes communication, care planning, symptom management, relief of suffering and mentoring decision-making, particularly as applied to patients and families challenged with life-limiting illness or at the end of life.

 The Hospice and Palliative Medicine Fellowship is a one-year ACGME-accredited fellowship.

 We are committed to the education of the next generation of physicians for a full-time career in academic or community-based palliative care and hospice.
 We take pride in the many unique aspects of this program and the enthusiastic commitment of our faculty.

-Our fellows benefit greatly from the training environment created through the collaboration of Stroger Hospital, Rush University Medical Center and Journey Care and Palliative Care, Seasons Hospice, and Advocate Lutheran General Hospital.
-Fellows experience the unique challenges of provisioning care in a multiplicity of settings and circumstances.
+Our fellows benefit greatly from the training environment created through the collaboration of Stroger Hospital, Rush University Medical Center , Addus Journey Care and Palliative Care, Seasons Hospice, and Advocate Lutheran General Hospital.
+Fellows experience the unique challenges of providing care in multiple settings and circumstances.
 Patients and families present from diverse socioeconomic and cultural backgrounds with a wide variety of disease conditions.